Doc Cox

-Robert Doc Cox (born 1 July 1946), also known as Ivor Biggun, is a British musician and former television journalist.
+Robert "Doc" Cox (born 1 July 1946), also known as Ivor Biggun, is a British musician and former television journalist.
 He is known for his appearances on the BBC TV programme That's Life! from 1982 to 1992 and for four albums of humorous, smutty songs.
 Currently resident in Suffolk, he is active in several pub bands, including the Trembling Wheelbarrows.

 Education

 Cox was educated at the King Edward VI Grammar School in Retford, Nottinghamshire.

 That's Life!

 After some years as a teacher, Cox became a sound engineer with the BBC in 1969.
 Later he became a warm-up man for That's Life!; he recalled that one day "Someone didn't turn up for one of the auditions or something, and I was sort of pushed in".
-It has been reported that the nickname "Doc" was acquired as a result of Cox habitually using a black doctor's bag to carry his packed lunches when working on location.

 In October 2008, Cox was part of a That’s Life! reunion broadcast on BBC London 94.9.
 Cox said of the impending reunion: "It'll be lovely to chat to Esther again.
 Somebody once asked me who my greatest influences were, and I had to reply 'Buddy Holly, George Formby, my dad, Martin Luther King and Esther Rantzen'."